Sam-Guliker/real-time-web/opdracht-1/readme.md

 # Used Technology
 The following is used in this project:

-- [socket.io] for the real time exchange
+- [socket] for the real time exchange
 - [nodemon] for restarting the server on file change
 - [pug] as template engine
 - `webkitSpeechRecognition` for the speak recognision